Traveler's Guide

 On the road

-Road Safety Code
+Highway Safety Code

 As a road user, you are subject to the Highway Safety Code.
-You must :
+You must:

-- Equip your bike with mandatory reflectors
+- Equip your bike with the mandatory reflectors

 - Have an active lighting system (white light at the front, red at the rear) if you plan to ride at night.

-Signs and optional routes
+Signage and optional routes

 Traffic signs